 Another reason to patch a vintage Eames chair is that it is congruent with the practices and beliefs of Charles and Ray Eames.

 In an interview towards the end of Charles’s life, he said it was always his dream to have “well-darned socks.”
 Darned socks are socks with holes that have been re-sewn, usually a very noticeable repair.
 They function just as well as new socks.

 There is an ancient Japanese aesthetic philosophy called wabi sabi that relates to this idea of embracing the imperfect.
 In part, it’s about the beauty of transience and a celebration of how objects look after years of use.
 The Smithsonian presented an exhibition that relates to this called Golden Seams.
 It explored the very visible yet beautiful patches on prized Japanese ceramics and porcelain.
-You can read more about this exhibition by clicking here.
+You can read more about this exhibition here.

-If you have a vintage upholstered Eames Fiberglass Chair with a hole or split seam, and you can repair it by using matching or contrasting electrical tape on Naugahyde or a patch on Hopsak.
+If you have a vintage upholstered Eames Fiberglass Chair with a hole or split seam, you can repair it by using matching or contrasting electrical tape on Naugahyde or a patch on Hopsak.
 You won’t be the first to do this.

 This is a photograph of an Eames Fiberglass Side Chair from the Eames Family Collection.

-You’ll notice that the chair, which is a working model that Charles and Ray kept on hand as part of their study collection, had a hole in its original green naugahyde upholstery.
+You’ll notice that the chair, which is a working model that Charles and Ray kept on hand as part of their study collection, had a hole in its original green Naugahyde upholstery.
 What did Charles and Ray do to fix it?
 They patched it with contrasting electrical tape.

 You can do the same.